YodaEmbedding/classical-music/classical.md

 Brahms          Violin Concerto in D major, Op.
 77 Liszt           Piano Concerto No. 2 in A major, S. 125 Shostakovich    Violin Concerto No. 1 in A minor, Op.
-77 Mozart          Piano Concerto No. 21 in C major, K. 467, "Elvira Madigan" Tchaikovsky     Violin Concerto in D major, Op.
-35 Mozart          Violin Concerto No. 5 in A major, K. 219, "The Turkish" Beethoven       Violin Concerto in D major, Op.
-61
+77 Tchaikovsky     Violin Concerto in D major, Op.
+35 Glazunov        Violin Concerto in A minor, Op.
+82 Beethoven       Violin Concerto in D major, Op.
+61 Mozart          Piano Concerto No. 21 in C major, K. 467, "Elvira Madigan" Mozart          Violin Concerto No. 5 in A major, K. 219, "The Turkish"

 # Hahn: